How to Train Your Dragon 2

 Valcka fully realizes now that she should have given Stoick another chance before writing him off as someone who was unable to change.
 And she apologizes to her son for abandoning him: "I'm so sorry, Hiccup.
 Can we start over?
 Can you give me another chance?"

 Sadly, the family reunion proves to be painfully short-lived, as Stoick sacrificially steps in front of a dragon's fire blast to save someone.
 At his funeral, Valka says that Stoick always believed his son would be a great leader.
-She tells Hiccup, "I feared you wouldn't make it, but your father never doubted. … You have the head of a chief and a heart of a dragon."
+She tells Hiccup, "I feared you wouldn't make it, but your father never doubted."
 Hiccup replies, "I was so afraid of becoming my dad, mostly because I thought I could never become someone so great, so brave, so selfless."
 In the end he concludes, "I guess all you can do is try."

 Stoick willingly makes that ultimate sacrifice.
 But Hiccup, Astrid, Toothless and nearly every other good character in this story also lay everything on the line to defend Berk and defeat Drago.
 Even Valka, who affirms, "The world wants peace … the voice of peace, bit by bit, will change this world," knows that sometimes you must fight for that peace and the freedom that comes with it.